SkafteNicki/ku_devops/code_testing/README.md

     1. Start by testing `np.sin`.
 Add a `test_np_sin` function to the `test_numpy.py` where you check that the function correctly works for three different values.

-    2. Afterward lets test `np.linalg.eig` which calculates the eigen decomposition for a given matrix.
+    2. Afterward, let's test `np.linalg.eig` which calculates the eigen decomposition for a given matrix.
 You should test the following:

-        * For a given `(N,N)` matrix, that the shapes of the eigen vector matrix and eigen value matrix is also `(N,N)`
+        * For a given `(N,N)` matrix, the shapes of the eigenvector matrix and eigenvalue matrix is also `(N,N)`
-        * That for a randomly generated symmetric matrix, that all the eigenvalues are all real
+        * For a randomly generated symmetric matrix, all the eigenvalues are real
-        * That for a positive semidefinite matrix, that all the eigvenvalues are real and non-negative
+        * For a positive semidefinite matrix, all the eigenvalues are real and non-negative

     3. Good code raises errors and gives out warnings in appropriate places.
 This is often in the case of some invalid combination of input to your script.
 Let's take a look at `np.arange` which one could argue should be better at